Ibrahim Adil Shah I: Faith

-Having a strong penchant for Sunni Islam, the religion of most Deccani Muslims—on his accession he deleted the names of the twelve Shi'ah Imams from the Khutbah, discontinued previous Shia practices and restored the exercise of the Sunni Islamic practices.
+Having a strong penchant for Sunni Islam, the religion of most Deccani Muslims—on his accession he deleted the names of the twelve Shi'ah Imams from the Khutbah (Friday prayer sermon), discontinued previous Shia practices and restored the exercise of the Sunni Islamic practices.
 He deviated from the traditions of his predecessors and introduced many innovations in the political and religious policies.
 He degraded most of the afaqi faction (with a few exceptions), and in their place enrolled the Deccani (including the Marathas and Habashis) to the services, retaining only four hundred afaqi troops as his bodyguard.
 Consequently, he brought Sunni Muslims to power and ended Shia domination by dismissing them from their posts and many Marathas acquired great influence at his court and public accounts began to be maintained in Marathi.

 Policies

 Ibrahim's anti-afaqi policy, however, considerably weakened the kingdom as the dismissed personnel joined the service of the neighbouring rulers.
 This exposed the kingdom to a series of invasions.
-Yet it was the veteran afaqi leader Asad Khan Lari (Buried in Belgaum), who acting as a diplomatic counselor to Ibrahim, saved the kingdom in the hour of crisis.
+Yet it was the veteran afaqi leader Asad Khan Lari (buried in Belgaum), who acting as a diplomatic counselor to Ibrahim, saved the kingdom in the hour of crisis.

 Reign

 The reign of Ibrahim, which lasted twenty-four years and a few months, was full of alliances and counter-alliances with and against Ahmadnagar, Bidar, Berar, Golkonda and Vijayanagar.
-Although there were continuous expeditions little territorial expansion was made, for gains in one direction were compensated by loss on the other side.
+Although there were continuous expeditions, little territorial expansion was made, for gains in one direction were compensated by loss on the other side.
 Thus while Bidar was conquered, Solapur and Kalyani were lost to Ahmadnagar.
-On the other hand, considerable acquisitions were made in the south along the west-coast.
+On the other hand, considerable acquisitions were made in the south along the west coast.
 The farthest point of Bijapur territory now extended south of Goa.
-Further, though Golkonda was not subdued, Bijapur army were able to reach the walls of Golkonda fort and return triumphantly.
+Further, though Golkonda was not subdued, the Bijapur army was able to reach the walls of Golkonda fort and return triumphantly.